bulentAkgul/laravel-query-helper/README.md

 $users = User::group(['first_name']);
 ```

-`group` method is can be found in `IsGrouppable` trait as `scopeGroup` and it accepts the following arguments:
+`group` method can be found in `IsGrouppable` trait as `scopeGroup` and it accepts the following arguments:
-- keys: the list of group keys
+- **keys**: the list of group keys
-- take: the number of items that will be in each group.
+- **take**: the number of items that will be in each group.
 Default is zero and means 'all'
-- isLast: make it true when you want to get latest records.
+- **isLast**: make it true when you want to get latest records.
 Default is false.
-- select: the array of columns that will be selected.
+- **select**: the array of columns that will be selected.
 Default is ['*']
  means 'all'
-- column: the name of the column when you needed.
-I use it for time modifiers and its default value is 'created_at'
+- **column**: the name of the column when you needed.
+I use it for the time modifiers such as year and month.
+Its default value is 'created_at'

 But what if you want to group users with a column that doesn't exist.
 You can do that thanks to modifiers that are shipped in the package and can be be found on `src/Modifiers`.